Foodie Videos

 2006 Dec 3

-We picked up a small Art-is-in baguette from Thyme & Again (vendor 994) on Saturday, and we were not disappointed!
+We picked up a small Art-is-in baguette from Thyme & Again (Thyme And Again) on Saturday, and we were not disappointed!
 This bread lived up to all our expectations and then some.
 I had planned to enjoy some good salami with it but ended up eating it as is.
 Definitely the tastiest baguette in Ottawa!

 The crust is thin and crispy with a delicious salty sheen to it, as though it had been brushed or sprayed with brine during the baking.
 (Good breads are usually cooked in a steam-injection oven to develop a great crust.
 Maybe they use salt water here??)